 Step 7: Bonsai watering

-Water thoroughly and keep the tree protected from wind and sun to prevent moisture evaporating too quickly.
-Don’t feed until new growth is well under way.
+Water thoroughly and keep the tree protected from wind and sun to prevent moisture from evaporating too quickly.
+Don’t feed until new growth is well underway.

 Related articles: